 You have a neighbor who always wants to know about you.
-She often looks into your yard to see what you're doing.
 You're describing this situation to some people at a party.
-You say:
+You say this.

 There's this nosy lady next door who's always in our business.

 In the example above, the speaker uses "this" instead of "a".
 There's a small difference between the two.
 When you say "this ___" it sounds like you're talking about one specific thing.
 "A ___" is more general.

 You use "this ___" instead of "a" or "the" when you're introducing something specific that you're going to talk about.
 It's usually used at the beginning of a story or explanation.
 For example:

 Amy and I were sitting there talking and this guy I know walked by.

 I've had this song stuck in my head for two days!

 Today I was talking with this girl at work who just got back from maternity leave.